benhurtekeste/benhurtekeste.github.io/_projects/webcomic.md

     </div>
 </div>
 </li>
 <li>Draw a sketch of the content with a different color ink, (I use dull blue-green), to make it contrast with the black lineart.
-Using a different color ink for the sketch was inspired by cartoonist and anime artist [SrGrafo](https://www.youtube.com/watch?v=pPCxvTJ8QGE).
+Using a different color ink for the sketch was inspired by cartoonist and anime artist <a href="https://www.youtube.com/watch?v=pPCxvTJ8QGE">SrGrafo</a>.
 I also copy and pasted sketches if the faces I used were the same but with different expressions.
 I made sure not to do this too often, but it was very convenient during certain scenes.
 For this particular page, I accidentally drew the middle girl in the top panel on the wrong layer so I went over her in gold ink to attach her to the correct layer.
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
     <center>